stackevo/spudreq/draft-trammell-spud-req.md

 There are different security considerations for different security contexts.
-The end-to-end context is one; anything that only needs to be seen by the path shouldn't be exposed in SPUD, but rather by the overlying transport.
+The end-to-end context is one; anything that only needs to be seen by the path shouldn't be exposed in SPUD, but rather by the superstrate.
 There are multiple different types of end-to-middle context based on levels of trust between end and middle -- is the middlebox on the same network as the endpoint, under control of the same owner?
 Is there some contract between the application user and the middlebox operator?
-It may make sense for SPUD to support different levels of trust than the default ("untrusted, but presumed honest due to limitations on the signaling vocabulary") and fully-authenticated; this needs to be explored further.
+SPUD should support different levels of trust than the default ("untrusted, but presumed honest due to limitations on the signaling vocabulary") and fully-authenticated; how these points along the continuum are to be implemented and how they relate to each other needs to be explored further.

 ## Discovery and capability exposure